Ani Motion inserted. Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

 Prompt Engineering

-The models we used at the time were the first generation optimised for agent workflows.
-We ran GPT-4.1 mini for the SQL tool to keep costs low, and GPT-4.1 for the master agent.
-Through extensive trial and error, we reduced hallucinations and achieved consistent, reliable responses.
+The models I used at the time were the first generation optimised for agent workflows.
+I ran GPT-4.1 mini for the SQL tool to keep costs low, and GPT-4.1 for the master agent.
+Through extensive trial and error, I reduced hallucinations and achieved consistent, reliable responses.

 Step 4